etejedor/GSoC_2018/README.md

 In that sense, we propose here an additional feature for your extension: listen to the markdown cell render event of Jupyter and perform the "SWAN" word replacement when that event is triggered on a particular cell.
 This will require that you understand how to monitor changes within cells and how to manipulate its contents.

 The __deliverable__ of this part is the same packaged Jupyter Nbextension that was requested before, with the additional functionality described above.

-Once you complete any of the tasks of this exercise, please send us by e-mail the requested deliverables at: etejedor@cern.ch, diogo.castro@cern.ch, danilo.piparo@cern.ch, prasanth.kothuri@cern.ch